TheMiningKing/website-nov-2017/blog/source/_posts/Hello-Bula-6-GPU-Ethereum-Rig.md

 Following this approach I discovered that I can't get into the BIOS if I have all six GPUs plugged in.
 As such, it's best to start with one.

+### Symptoms

+Basically, the following symptoms indicate a misconfigured (or unconfigured BIOS):

+- If you connect more than 4 RX580 GPUs, you don't see the BIOS splash screen at boot.
+- Though 6 GPUs may be connected, the hashrate of at least one will drop to zero after about 25 minutes

+I discovered through systematic trial-and-error that with 4 GPUs connected in the short PCIe slots, everything works.
+It was always the cards connected to the longer PCIEx16 slots that would fail.

 {% asset_img mind-the-gap.jpg "PCIEX16_1 gives no love" %}

-Also, don't use the `PCIEX16_1` slot at all.
-Nothing seems to work in there, and I don't know why yet.

 ### Configure the BIOS

 Getting four GPUs to work together is fairly simple.
-Getting all six Radeon RX580 GPUs to work with the Asus Prime 7270-A motherboard requires configuring the BIOS.
+Getting all six Radeon RX580 GPUs to work with the Asus Prime 7270-A motherboard requires configuring the BIOS (remember, you can only have 4 GPUs plugged in for this to work for some reason).

-Once inside, make the following changes:
+[This excellent YouTube video](https://www.youtube.com/watch?v=4cd1qoTAHmA) shows you the configuration steps from begining to end.
+They are summarized below.

+#### Miscellaneous Configuration

+All configuration steps start by entering the _Advanced_ menu by pressing _F7_ on the keyboard.
+Find the _Platform Miscellaneous Configuration_ menu and disable everything.
+These instructions are summarized thusly:

+- F7 -> Advanced -> Platform Misc Configuration: _Disable_ everything

+Obviously, you don't need to start from scratch every time.

 #### Update the firmware

-Find _EZ Flash 3 Update_ under _Advanced -> Tools_.
-Choose the appropriate method and follow the prompts.

-#### Enable _Above 4G Decoding_

-It's _disabled_ by default.
-Go to _Advanced -> Boot_.

-#### Disable _Fast Boot_

-Good things take time, I guess... (_Advanced -> My Favourites_)
+Following the convention established in the previous section:

+- F7 -> Advanced -> Tool -> ASUS EZ Flassh 3 Utility: _BIOS update_

+You'll reboot after the update is complete.
+Watch the video to see how it works.

+#### Configure PCIe slots

+Most of these settings are set to _Auto_ by default:

+- F7 -> Advanced -> System Agent Configuration -> DMI/OPI Configuration -> DMI Max Link Speed: _Gen2_

+Go up a menu to get into _PEG Port Configuration_:

+- F7 -> Advanced -> System Agent Configuration -> PEG Port Configuration -> PCIEX16_1 Link Speed: _Gen2_
+- F7 -> Advanced -> System Agent Configuration -> PEG Port Configuration -> PCIEX16_2 Link Speed: _Gen2_
+- F7 -> Advanced -> System Agent Configuration -> PEG Port Configuration -> PCIe Spread Spectrum Clocking: _Auto_

+And then:

+- F7 -> Advanced -> PCH Configuration -> PCI Express Configuration -> PCIe Speed: _Gen2_

+Finally:

+- F7 -> Advanced -> Boot -> Above 4G Decoding: _Enabled_

 ### Edit the default Grub stuff